kdavidmoore/AtlBikePaths/README.md

 Displaying bike path conditions around Atlanta.

 ## Acknowledgements
 Clarence Blalock provided the original idea for this project, and also provided the bike paths shapefile (not included in the repo).
-All web development was done by Keith Moore.

 ## Built with
 * [Materialize CSS](http://materializecss.com/) (for modals and general styling)